nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

 This is for business identifiers.

-This is sliced to include a cross care setting identifier which **MUST** be populated.
+This is sliced to include a cross-care setting identifier which **MUST** be populated.
 The codeSystem for this identifier is  `https://fhir.nhs.uk/Id/cross-care-setting-identifier`.

 This **MUST** be a GUID.

-_Providing_  systems  **MUST**  ensure this GUID is globally unique and a persistent identifier (i.e. doesn’t change between requests and therefore stored with the source data).
+_Providing_  systems **MUST** ensure this GUID is globally unique and a persistent identifier (that is, it doesn’t change between requests and, therefore, is stored with the source data).

 Where  _consuming_  systems are integrating data from this resource to their local system, they **MUST** also persist this GUID at the same time.

 ### status ###